Marthaquinram/seattle-code-301n26/class-13/README.md

 ## Notes

 1. Why do we need to talk about Diversity and Inclusion?

+- teams work better while feeling comfortable with each other
+- it's the "right" thing to do to treat people nice
+- we are working with people!
+- it's big world and lots of folx to share it!

 1. What does the U stand for in CRUD?

+UPDATE

 1. How do we find a record by id and update it in Mongoose?

+`Model.findByIdAndUpdate()`

 1. Sending an axios request to update a record:
   ```javaScript
   const SERVER = 'http://localhost:3001';